Dorette E. Snover

 Life in the kitchen has made me a forager of delectable tales.

-I’m the mother of two extraordinary sons.
-My oldest, Erick, is a culinary wizard whose artful approach to teaching everything from sushi to the Mother sauces inspires students of all ages.
-His excitement for travel and adventure knows no bounds, and he now leads C’est si Bon!
-Cooking School with a balance of precision, warmth, and wanderlust.
-Alongside his brilliant partner, Abbie—our program director, lavender whisperer, and globe-trotting orchestrator of boutique culinary journeys—they keep the spirit of the school thriving.
-Abbie’s gifts for marketing, student outreach, and her magical ability to midwife both ideas and golden retriever puppies into the world make her an indispensable force in our kitchen and beyond.
+Alongside his brilliant partner Abbie—our program director, lavender whisperer, and orchestrator of boutique culinary journeys—they continue to keep the spirit of the school thriving.
+Her gifts for marketing, student outreach, and her uncanny ability to midwife both ideas and golden retriever puppies into the world make her indispensable in our kitchen and beyond.

 "Let there be work, bread, water, and salt for all."